V4Fire/Core/src/core/net/README.md

 # core/net

-This module provides API for working with the network, such as testing of a network connection, etc.
+This module provides API to work with a network, such as testing of the network connection, etc.